Frequently Asked Questions

 Q. What funding is available for doctoral students?

-A. Scholarships covering tuition remission for all and stipends covering living expenses for some – based on merit.
-Please refer to Funding and Support.
+A. Scholarships covering tuition remission, stipends for living expenses, and health insurance are provided to doctoral students based on merit.
+Please refer to Funding and Support for additional information.

 Q. Can international students apply to this program?